jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_iv.rst

     def logical_equality(p, q):
         return (p or not q) and (not p or q)

-  and all tests are still passing.
+  and all the tests are still passing.

 * All of this could have been done with the ``==`` symbol, since the 2 cases where :ref:`True<test_what_is_true>` is the result are cases where ``p`` and ``q`` are the same